We Make it Easy to Find a Music Teacher for Music Lessons

 Chris Lege

-Trombone, Trumpet, Tuba, Baritone Horn, Euphonium, French Horn
+Trombone, Trumpet, Tuba, Baritone Horn, Euphonium, French Horn, Piano

 Teaches in-person at The Magic Flute